sysint09/datasciencecoursera/CodeBook.md

 - A 561-feature vector with time and frequency domain variables.

 Therefor the data set has got:
-activity: label of activity
+- activity: label of activity
-subject: identifier of the subject who carried out the experiment
+- subject: identifier of the subject who carried out the experiment
+- columns-variables: as specified in the variables.txt file

 License:
 ========